-I reside in Texas where I love blogging about kidney-friendly foods with my friend and colleague Rebecca, who does most of the beautiful pictures.
-I help people with kidney disease navigate the renal diet through private counseling both virtually (throughout the US) and in my little office here in Texas.
+I reside in Maryland where I love blogging about kidney-friendly foods with my friend and colleague Rebecca, who does most of the beautiful pictures.
+I help people with kidney disease navigate the renal diet through virtual consultations.
 I also provide LEAP nutrition therapy for those with autoimmune or inflammatory conditions.

 Kay Head, RD, LD is a registered dietitian licensed in the state of Georgia, Texas and Tennessee.
 She has worked with patients with renal disease over the last 18 years.